Do you have an idea for developing an irrigated agriculture proposal?

 Registered Interests on the Crown land title could include leases, easements, mortgages, caveats or management orders.
 Unregistered interests could include native title and mining interests which are not registered on the Crown land title.

-Department of Agriculture and Food Western Australia’s (DAFWA’s) Development Officers can assist you in identifying your area of interest and/or developing a concept before you submit your Crown Land Enquiry Form (CLEF).
+Department of Primary Industries and Regional Development (DPIRD) Development Officers can assist you in identifying your area of interest and/or developing a concept before you submit your Crown Land Enquiry Form (CLEF).

-Seeking early advice can avoid many issues and DAFWA recommends that proponents complete a land capability assessment to determine the suitability of land for the proposal.
+Seeking early advice can avoid many issues and DPIRD recommends that proponents complete a land capability assessment to determine the suitability of land for the proposal.

-You need to give Department of Lands (DoL) a dimensional sketch as part of your CLEF submission.
+You need to give the Department of Planning, Lands and Heritage (DPLH) a dimensioned sketch as part of your CLEF submission.
 It is highly recommended that you engage a consultant or land surveyor to provide you with advice or assistance on the best way to show your area of interest.
 This will assist your proposal to be assessed with minimum delay.
 Further information on using a consultant or land surveyor can be found on the Application Stage 2 page.